William Frederick Fisher: Early life and career

-Career

-Fisher graduated from Stanford University in 1968, and later served as a mountaineering instructor in Leysin, Switzerland.
-He attended medical school at the University of Florida, graduating in 1975.
-After medical school, Fisher completed a surgical residency from 1975 to 1977 at Harbor–UCLA Medical Center in Torrance, California.
+Fisher graduated from Stanford University in 1968 with a Bachelor of Arts degree in Biological Sciences, and later served as a mountaineering instructor in Leysin, Switzerland.
+He attended medical school at the University of Florida, where he performed graduate work in microbiology, and graduated with a Doctor of Medicine in 1975.
+After medical school, Fisher completed a surgical residency in general surgery from 1975 to 1977 at Harbor–UCLA Medical Center in Torrance, California.
 He entered private practice in emergency medicine in 1977.
 He also studied toward a graduate degree in engineering at the University of Houston from 1978 to 1980.
-He was accepted as a NASA astronaut in 1980.

-He has logged over 2,000 hours in prop, rotary-wing, jet aircraft and spacecraft.